segmentstream-com/segmentstream-com.github.io/_docs/datasources/google-ads.md

 In order to keep matching visits and ad expenses in the cost analysis reports, move the unsupported parameters from UTM-tags to additional custom GET-parameters and collect them to custom dimensions in Google Analytics:

-Cost data will be available only for UTM-tags values.
-Session data will be available for unsupported parameters (through custom dimensions) and UTM-tags values.

 * Cost data will be available only for UTM-tags values.
 * Session data will be available for unsupported parameters (through custom dimensions) and UTM-tags values.